 Does Molasses Need To Be Refrigerated?

-Molasses does not need to be refrigerated, with the exception of unsulfured molasses.
+You do not need to refrigerate molasses, with the exception of unsulfured molasses.
 Since this can ferment, it should be kept refrigerated, unless you go through it fairly quickly.

 Keeping regular molasses in the fridge would make it very thick and difficult to pour.
 Remember the old saying, “Slow as molasses in January?”
 You get the idea.